jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

 *************************************************************************************

 * :ref:`I know how to make a Python Test Driven Development environment manually<how to make a Python Test Driven Development environment manually>`.
+* :ref:`I know what a Python module is<what is a module?>`.
+* :ref:`I know how to run tests automatically<how to run tests automatically>`.
 * :ref:`I know what an assertion is<what is an assertion?>`.
 * :ref:`I know how to make functions<what is a function?>`.
+* :ref:`I know how to make a person with strings<how to make a person with strings>`.
+* :ref:`I know how to make functions that take input<functions that take input>`.
+* :ref:`I know what causes TypeError<what causes TypeError?>`.
+* :ref:`I know how to place values in strings<telephone>`.
+* :ref:`I know how to make a person say hello with f-strings<how to make a person with f-strings>`.
+* :ref:`I know how to separate tests from solutions<separate and equal>`.
 * :ref:`I know what causes AttributeError<what causes AttributeError?>`.
-* :ref:`how to pass values from tests to functions<telephone>`
+* :ref:`I know how to make a person with a class<how to make a person with a class>`.
+* :ref:`I know that everything in Python is an object<everything is an object>`.
+* :ref:`I know how to use the unittest library<another way to write tests>`.
+* :ref:`I know how to use the datetime library<test person with datetime>`.
-* :ref:`what is None and NOT None<what is None?>`
+* :ref:`I know what None is<what is None?>`.
-* :ref:`what is True and False in Python<what are booleans?>`
-* :ref:`I know how to write programs that make decisions<truth table>`
+* :ref:`I know how to make a person with conditions<how to make a person with conditions>`.
+* :ref:`I know how Python groups objects into False or True<what are booleans?>`.
-* :ref:`how to make a calculator<how to make a calculator>`
+* :ref:`I know how to make a Python Test Driven Development environment automatically<how to make a Python Test Driven Development environment automatically>`.
+* :ref:`I know how to write programs that make decisions<truth table>`.
-* :ref:`how to make a Python Test Driven Development environment automatically<how to make a Python Test Driven Development environment 2>`
+* :ref:`I know how to make a Python Test Driven Development environment automatically with variables<how to make a Python Test Driven Development environment automatically with variables>`.
+* :ref:`I know how to make a person with Exceptions<how to make a person with Exceptions>`.
-* :ref:`how to test that an Exception is raised with assertRaises<how to test that an Exception is raised>`
+* :ref:`I know how to test that an Exception is raised<how to test that an Exception is raised>`.
-* :ref:`how to handle Exceptions in programs with try...except...else<how to handle Exceptions (Errors) in programs>`

-:ref:`Would you like to handle ZeroDivisionError in the Calculator?<how to make a calculator 3>`

 -----